BioSystemsUM/cobamp/README.rst

 pyCoBAMP
 ============

-*pyCoBAMP* (Constraint-Based Analysis of Metabolic Pathways) is aPython package containing pathway analysis methods for use with constraint-based metabolic models.
+*pyCoBAMP* (Constraint-Based Analysis of Metabolic Pathways) is a Python package containing pathway analysis methods for use with constraint-based metabolic models.
 The main purpose is to provide a framework that is both modular and flexible enough to be integrated in other packages (such as cobrapy, framed or cameo) that already implement generic data structures for metabolic models.